elastic/ecctl/docs/ecctl_user_create.md

 ## ecctl user create

-Creates a new platform user
+Creates a new platform user (Available for ECE only)

 ### Synopsis

-Creates a new platform user
+Creates a new platform user (Available for ECE only)

 ```
 ecctl user create --username <username> --role <role> [flags]